 Under her married name Catherine Mayo, Cath Newhook is a “young adult” author.
 Her first book, Murder At Mykenai, was published in 2013.
 She doesn’t gig much anymore as the result of a neck injury sustained in a car accident in the early 1990s, but still runs the Stringed Instrument Company in Auckland.

 Bass player and singer Becky Bush became a chef and opened Bayou Café in Grey Lynn in 1992.
-She worked in various Auckland restaurants and cafés and had a food truck before getting homesick and returning to the States in 2000 where she lives in her home town of Shreveport, Louisiana.
+She worked in various Auckland restaurants and cafés and had a food truck before getting homesick and returning to the States in 2000 where she lived in her home town of Shreveport, Louisiana, until her death in 2019.

 Wayne Baird, Gentle Annie’s final bassist, switched to guitar and has led his own jump swing band The Alibis in Auckland since the early 1990s.